-1. Press the key or the Accept soft key to answer the incoming call.
-The first call is automatically put on hold.

-To switch between the two calls, press the Options soft key and select Swap.

-To end a call on hold, press the ${\it Options}$ soft key and select the ${\it End}$ ${\it Held}$ ${\it Call}$ option.
-Press the ${\it or}$ key.
+- Press the c key or the Accept soft key to answer the incoming call.
+The first call is automatically put on hold. - To switch between the two calls, press the Options soft key and highlight Swap.
+Press the Select soft key or the key. - To end a call on hold, press the Options soft key or the key and select the End Held Call option.
+Press the key.

-To end the current call, press the result.
+To end the current call, press the f{m} key.